 The Hebrew word for “love” used to describe Jacob’s love for Rachel is the same as that used when Isaac immediately loved Rebekah.
 And it is the same as that used in The Song of Solomon, when both the woman and the man express their passionate and sexual love for each other.
 It is the kind of love that sees the loved one as the most beautiful, the most wonderful, the most everything, of any person living or who has ever lived.
-It is exciting, heady, intoxicating: “your love is better than wine” (Song 1:2).
+It is exciting, heady, intoxicating: “thy love is better than wine” (Song 1:2).
 It causes us to think of the other all the time we’re not with them, and to long for them.
 We can’t seem to get close enough to our beloved; we can’t get enough of them.
-“O that you would kiss me with the kisses of your mouth…..let me see your face, let me hear your voice for your voice is sweet, and your face is comely” (Song 1:2; 2:14).
-Every aspect of them fills us with delight: “Behold, you are beautiful, my love, behold, you are beautiful!
-Your eyes are doves behind your veil.
-Your hair is like a flock of goats, moving down the slopes of Gilead.
-Your teeth are like a flock of shorn ewes that have come up from the washing, all of which bear twins, and not one among them is bereaved.
-Your lips are like a scarlet thread, and your mouth is lovely.
-Your cheeks are like halves of a pomegranate behind your veil.
-Your neck is like the tower of David, built for an arsenal, whereon hang a thousand bucklers, all of them shields of warriors.
-Your two breasts are like two fawns, twins of a gazelle, that feed among the lilies…..You are all fair, my love; there is no flaw in you…..You have ravished my heart, my sister, my bride, you have ravished my heart with a glance of your eyes, with one jewel of your necklace.
-How sweet is your love, my sister, my bride! how much better is your love than wine, and the fragrance of your oils than any spice!…..”
+“Let him kiss me with the kisses of his mouth…..let me see thy countenance, let me hear thy voice; for sweet is thy voice, and thy countenance is comely” (Song 1:2; 2:14).
+Every aspect of them fills us with delight: “Behold, thou art fair, my love; behold, thou art fair; thou hast doves’ eyes within thy locks: thy hair is as a flock of goats, that appear from mount Gilead.
+Thy teeth are like a flock of sheep that are even shorn, which came up from the washing; whereof every one bear twins, and none is barren among them.
+Thy lips are like a thread of scarlet, and thy speech is comely: thy temples are like a piece of a pomegranate within thy locks.
+Thy neck is like the tower of David builded for an army, whereon there hang a thousand bucklers, all shields of mighty men.
+Thy two breasts are like two young roes that are twins, which feed among the lilies…..Thou art all fair, my love; there is no spot in thee…..Thou hast ravished my heart, my sister, my spouse; thou hast ravished my heart with one of thine eyes, with one chain of thy neck.
+How fair is thy love, my sister, my spouse! how much better is thy love than wine! and the smell of thine ointment than all spices!…..”
 (Song 4:1-5, 7, 9-11).

 Leah and Rachel Compared

 It’s hard to know whether the description of Leah, which focuses on her eyes, regards them as a point of beauty or detracts from her beauty.
 Calvin puts it thus: “whether it was that Leah, on account of her tender eyes, was less beautiful, or that she was pleasing only by the comeliness of her eyes…” (Commentary on Gen 29:17).
 Whatever the case, she is compared unfavourably with her more beautiful younger sister, Rachel.
-The bible itself draws the comparison, and says “Leah’s eyes were weak, but Rachel was beautiful and lovely” (Gen 29:17).
+The bible itself draws the comparison, and says “Leah was tender eyed; but Rachel was beautiful and well favoured” (Gen 29:17).
 On this same passage, Calvin comments “Rachel excelled her (Leah) altogether in elegance of form”.

 Calvin, however, has a problem with Jacob’s preference for the younger and more beautiful daughter.
 He says “he who shall be induced to choose a wife, because of the elegance of her form, will not necessarily sin, provided reason always maintains the ascendency, and holds the wantonness of passion in subjection.
 Yet perhaps Jacob sinned in being too self-indulgent, when he desired Rachel the younger sister to be given to him, to the injury of the elder; and also, while yielding to the desire of his own eyes, he undervalued the virtues of Leah; for this is a very culpable want of self-government, when anyone chooses a wife only for the sake of her beauty, whereas excellence of disposition ought to be deemed of the first importance”.